How to calculate holiday entitlement

 Carrying holiday over

 We also have lots of conversations with clients about carrying holiday over into the next holiday year.
 Only holiday entitlement that is over and above the statutory amount of 28 days can be carried over in the next holiday year.
 The Working Time Regulations were brought in as health and safety legislation, because it was deemed to be really important that workers take time away from work to have relaxation time.
-The view was that tired workers become unsafe and with what has happened over the last two years, it has become even more important that people take time away from their desks, whether they are at home or in the office.
-For those workers that have been in the workplace all the way through pandemic, time away from work for a rest has become even more important.
+The view was that tired workers become unsafe and with more and more people working from home in some capacity in recent times, it has become even more important that people take time away from their desks, whether they are at home or in the office.

 The only time statutory holiday can be carried over is when someone is on long term sick leave and on maternity or adoption leave and they are unable to take their holiday before the end of the holiday year.